 Readmission to a program will be granted on a space-available basis within the appropriate course sequence.
 A student will be required to complete the curriculum requirements in place at the time of re-enrollment.

-Readmission to the Associate of Science in Nursing Program
+Readmission to the Associate of Science in Nursing Programs

-Requirements for readmission to the ASN program can be found by clicking on the following link: ASN Readmission Requirements
+Requirements for readmission to the ASN programs can be found on the ASN program pages.

 Readmission to the Dental Hygiene Program

-Requirements for readmission to the Dental Hygiene program can be found by clicking on the following link: Dental Hygiene Readmission Requirements
+Requirements for readmission to the Dental Hygiene program can be found on the Dental Hygiene program page.

-Requirements for readmission to the Clinical Laboratory Technology program can be found by clicking on the following link: Clinical Laboratory Technology Readmission Requirements
+Requirements for readmission to the Medical Laboratory Technology program can be found on the Medical Laboratory Technology program page.

 Readmission to the Practical Nursing Program

-Requirements for readmission to the Practical Nursing program can be found by clicking on the following link: Practical Nursing Readmission Requirements
+Requirements for readmission to the Practical Nursing program can be found on the Practical Nursing program page.

 Readmission to the Radiologic Technology Program

-Requirements for readmission to the Practical Nursing program can be found by clicking on the following link: Radiologic Technology Readmission Requirements
+Requirements for readmission to the Radiologic Technology program can be found on the Radiologic Technology program page.

 Rules Governing Legal Residency of Students for Tuition Purposes